MatStace/matstace.github.com/CV-Mat-Stace.md

 ### [7digital][], London, UK

-#### System Administrator - June 2011 to present
+#### System Administrator/Web Operations Engineer - June 2011 to present

-My role at 7digital is that of a generalist system administrator.
-I'm linux focussed, with exposure to windows, and am involved in the full life-cycle of servers (physical and virtual), from procurement, through designing and deploying systems, to monitoring and day to day maintenance.
-The system administrators deal with product and system-level tickets from colleagues, and work with the development teams to improve both internal systems, and public facing platforms.

-As you can see from the list below, I have exposure to a wide and varied range of technologies and systems.
-Operating Systems: Debian, Ubuntu, CentOS, Solaris, Windows.
-Technologies, applications, etc: Apache, Nginx, Varnish, HAProxy, MySQL, Memcache, Logstash, Bind, PowerDNS, Exim, Postfix, Sendmail, Proftpd, Zabbix, KVM, ESXi, Samba, Subversion, Git, Bacula
+I am part of a team of web operations engineers who are responsible for the day to day running of the infrastructure that powers the company's web applications stacks, which include traditional websites, APIs, and streaming media delivery.
+This encompases all steps from hardware procurement, physical installation, configuration, day to day management, and troubleshooting and repair.
+Due to the nature of the work, we are expected to be comfortable working in different styles, from individual, self-motivated projects, up to large cross-team projects with product owners and project managers, with inspiration being drawn from the DevOps movement to further improve the company culture and inter-departmental communication.

+The web application stack includes both Windows servers running IIS, Nginx, and MSSQL, and both Debian and Red Hat based linux servers running a wide range of services and daemons, including Apache, Nginx, HAProxy, Varnish, MySQL, Memcached, Bacula, PowerDNS, Exim, Postfix, Sendmail, Zabbix, Statsd, Graphite, ProFTPd, and KVM and VMWare ESXi for virtualisation.

 ### [Research Now][], London, UK